YeDeheng/bitgpu/README.md

     ```sh
     $ ./prep_bench.sh
     ```
-3. Prune the search space for range analysis and bitwidth allocation:
+3. Prune the search space for range analysis and bitwidth allocation.
+This corresponds to Algorithm 1 from FPGA 2016 paper "GPU-Accelerated High-Level Synthesis for Bitwidth Optimization of FPGA Datapaths":
     ```sh
     $ ./prune.sh
     ```

-4. To perform range analysis on GPU and CPU:
+4. To perform range analysis:
+  * Using Gappa running on CPU:
     ```sh
-    $ ./range.sh    % this script invokes GPU range analysis, and calculates the GPU runtime.
-    $ ./range_gappa.sh  % this script invokes Gappa range analysis running on the CPU, and calculates the CPU runtime, which is compared to the above GPU runtime.
+    $ ./range_gappa.sh
     ```
+  * Using GPU-acceleration:
+    ```sh
+    $ ./range.sh
+    ```

 5. To perform bitwidth allocation:
-  * Using ASA running on the CPU:
+  * Using ASA running on the CPU only (no GPU acceleration):

     ```sh
     $ ./quality_time_asa.sh
     ```
   * Using GPU:
-    - For small benchmarks:
+    - For small benchmarks, you can simply brute-force all possible bitwidth combinations:

     ```sh
     $ ./quality_time_bitslice.sh
     ```

-    - For medium-sized and large benchmarks:
+    - For medium-sized and large benchmarks, you need to run ASA-assisted pruning first:

     ```sh
     $ ./quality_time_hybrid.sh